 Coming to counselling is an important step.
 If you are considering it, then know that you're already doing something positive for yourself, by listening to what you need.
 It's vital that we know and care for our complex, inner selves, whilst also respecting the outer identity we present to the world and that helps us live day-to-day.
 Once we begin to acknowledge all parts of ourselves, then we can engage more freely in life and with the people around us -- improving relationships and lowering stress levels.

 My aim is to help my clients become curious about, and honest with, themselves.
 Depending on the person in front of me, I might offer active exploration through creative arts or outdoor wild therapy or else a calm, consistent space in my studio for reflection.
-The most useful thing I can do is to listen attentively and be an active witness to my clients and that's something I consider a joy and a privilege.
+The most useful thing I can do is to listen attentively and be an active witness to my clients and that's something I consider a privilege.